oci-landing-zones/oci-scca-landingzone/README.md

 ## Contributing

-This project welcomes contributions from the community.
-Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md)
+Interested in contributing?
+See our contribution [guidelines](CONTRIBUTING.md) for details.

 ## Security